Updated Mar 12, 2026

 How can we balance practical and theoretical components?

-Block teaching or fixed studio days help students toggle between hands‑on practice and theoretical work without constant context switching.
-Co‑ordinating lectures around studio blocks sustains immersion while maintaining the academic foundation that informs practice.
-Student feedback via forums and surveys helps calibrate the mix at module level—e.g. combining weekly critique slots with longer studio blocks near assessment deadlines.
-Protecting formative feedback points within this pattern supports both creative iteration and academic progress.
+Students benefit most when theory and practice reinforce one another rather than compete for attention.
+Block teaching or fixed studio days help them move between making and reflection without constant context switching.
+Co-ordinating lectures around studio blocks preserves immersion while keeping the academic foundation of design visible.
+Feedback from surveys, forums and module conversations helps teams adjust the mix, for example by combining weekly critique slots with longer studio blocks near deadlines.
+Protecting formative feedback points within that pattern supports both creative iteration and academic progress.

 How does timetabling impact collaboration and group work?